dannylekim/listOfPersonalProjects/README.md

 You could have ML decide the mood, and decide on a chord progression, and be able to export the score
 - Based on a music preference/db training set, speculates a progression/melody that you start
 - ledaSH, a shell script that's interactive on the web.
 Augmented with ability to open web pages, make requests in an easy fashion and it's own scripting language!
+- Boulette -> a react native helper app for the game la boulette.
+Backend either in node or something really quick.
+Uses sockets.

 Technologies that I eventually want to be able to use: